 Katherine Melton, a 2018 graduate of the master’s degree program, is a GIS analyst for a city government in Texas, and her work often involves public safety.

 “GIS personnel and GIS tools are vital resources that can help mitigate incidents and emergency situations and are instrumental in supporting first responders and emergency management personnel involved in recovery and preparation efforts,” Melton said.

-The course work consists of 11 courses, or 33 credits: three core courses that are part of the homeland security program at Penn State, four courses that are required for the geospatial intelligence option, three electives, and a capstone course.
+The course work consists of 11 courses, or 33 credits: three core courses that are part of the homeland security program at Penn State, four courses that are required for the intelligence and geospatial analysis option, three electives, and a capstone course.